curityio/oauth-agent-kotlin-spring-fapi/doc/Setup.md

 ./gradlew bootRun
 ```

-Test that the API is contactable by running this command from the root folder:
+Test that the OAuth agent is contactable by running this command from the root folder.\
+Initially there will be an error connecting to the Curity Identity Server:

 ```bash
 curl --cacert ./certs/example.ca.pem -X POST https://api.example.local:8080/oauth-agent/login/start \